 How you'll start your journey towards Ruby valley trek?

-You will arrive to Nepal, Kathmandu in Tribhuvan International Airport as that is the only international airport.
-An overnight stay in a hotel in Kathmandu is required upon the arrival.
+You will arrive in Nepal, Kathmandu at Tribhuvan International Airport as that is the only international airport.
+An overnight stay in a hotel in Kathmandu is required upon arrival.
 The next day we will be traveling to our destination via bus or a local jeep.
 Our trek begins from Syabrubesi approximately 8/9 hours drive from Kathmandu.

-Local Transportation (Kathmandu to Syabrubesi and Dundre khola to Kathmandu) and is included in package, private jeep is available at an extra cost
+Local Transportation (Kathmandu to Syabrubesi and Dundre khola to Kathmandu) and is included in a package, the private jeep is available at an extra cost

 Don't Worry; We'll Pick You Up!